 - the Innovation Task Force, a forum for early dialogue with applicants.

-EMA also plays a role in supporting research and innovation in the pharmaceutical sector, and promotes innovation and development of new medicines by European micro-, small- and medium-sized-enterprises.
+EMA plays a role in supporting research and innovation in the pharmaceutical sector, and promotes innovation and development of new medicines by European micro-, small- and medium-sized-enterprises.

 EMA's scientific committees provide independent recommendations on medicines for human and veterinary use, based on a comprehensive scientific evaluation of data.

 The Agency's evaluations of marketing-authorisation applications submitted through the centralised procedure provide the basis for the authorisation of medicines in Europe.

 They also underpin important decisions about medicines marketed in Europe, referred to EMA through referral procedures.
 EMA coordinates inspections in connection with the assessment of marketing-authorisation applications or matters referred to its committees.

 EMA continuously monitors and supervises the safety of medicines that have been authorised in the EU, to ensure that their benefits outweigh their risks.
 The Agency works by:

 - coordinating the monitoring of pharmaceutical companies' compliance with their pharmacovigilance obligations;